theolivenbaum/resin/README.md

 Even if the internet's data is available to all, because it is so vast it can't be properly digested by humans unless a machine first makes sense of it.
 Google, Microsoft and Facebook have great machines.
 We should to.

-IR, and Resin, is perhaps the smallest and most fundemental component of AI.
+IR is perhaps the smallest and most fundemental component of AI.

 AI should empower us all.
 It should not be monopolized by corporations.
 It should be free.